Do you want to know how to fix Elementor search form not working? There are several reasons that can cause this problem.

 There is also a rare but possible case when your hosting limitations cause problems with search.

-For example, it requires the latest versions of PHP, MySQL, and a high volume of WP Memory Limit.
+For example, it requires the latest versions of PHP, MySQL, and a high volume of WP Memory Limit in WordPress.

 So if your hosting doesn’t meet these requirements, there is a great chance you’ll encounter some problems using Elementor.